 There may be some credits under this old system still present during a transitional period.

 The main cast for a TV series is derived from the episode listings (where available).
 Changes to the existing TV series main cast lists are generally no longer accepted.

 Superheroes/supervillains and other characters with secret identities are considered to be two characters, so if both character names are included in the credits, then they should be separated with a slash.
 However, if only one name appears in the credits, only that one name should be submitted.
 Any secret identities not appearing in the onscreen credits can be added to the Trivia section of the title beginning your item with:

 This tag will then be recognized by the database and automatically placed beneath a SPOILERS! warning, so that anyone who does not wish to know what happens can avoid reading it.

-For 'self' type appearances, 'Himself' or 'Herself' should be used as the character name ('Themselves' for groups).
+For 'self' type appearances, "Self" should be used as the character name ("Themselves" for groups).
 This should, where appropriate, be followed by a hyphen and a short description of their role in the title (rather than role in 'life').
 For example:

 For news and current affairs programs/documentaries, the description given in the subtitle when the name appears on screen is preferred.
 Long biographical descriptions should be avoided here and should be submitted to the individual's biography section instead.